-Latency Compensation FAQs
+Latency and Delay Compensation overview

 - Live Versions: Live 9.2 and later

 Audio Latency refers to a short period of delay (usually measured in milliseconds) between when an audio signal enters and when it emerges from a system.